dfelinto/blender-manual/manual/animation/constraints/transform/transform_cache.rst

    Transform Cache Constraint.

 Cache File
-   Data-block menu to select the Alembic file.
+   Data-block menu to select the Alembic or USD file.

 File Path
-   Path to Alembic file.
+   Path to the Alembic or USD file.

 Sequence
    Whether or not the cache is separated in a series of files.